 Linda Houle is a retired librarian/technology facilitator with 28 years in education.
 She began her career as a librarian at the high school level before taking a break for family.
-During that time she continued using her library skills serving as a volunteer Mom in her district’s libraries for 8 year before becoming a teacher's aide teaching Reading Enrichment to 2nd and 3rd graders.
-Her main educational experience was as a junior high school Media Center Director and Building Technology Facilitator.
-She created her building’s first 6-8 literacy curriculum, automated the library, oversaw district wide automation, and served as District Media Coordinator.
+During that time she continued using her library skills serving as a volunteer Mom in her district’s libraries for 8 years before becoming a teacher's aide teaching 2nd and 3rd grade Reading Enrichment.
+During the 90s and 2000s she was as a junior high school Media Center Director and Building Technology Facilitator creating the first 6-8 literacy curriculum, automating the library, overseeing district wide automation, and serving as District Media Coordinator.

-As Building Technology Facilitator, she provided staff development for 15 years, maintained her junior high website, and assisted with the maintenance of teacher and lab computers.
+As Building Technology Facilitator, she provided staff development for 15 years, created and maintained the junior high website, and assisted with the maintenance of teacher and lab computers.
 Her junior high website won the Illinois Computing Educator's web showcase recognition many times.
-In 2008, she and her 8th grade literacy colleague received a SIGMS Technology Innovation Honorable Mention for their 8th grade decades project which she still is involved with today.
-She has presented at many Illinois Computing Educator's ICE-COLD mini-conferences and ICE conferences.
-Currently she serves as ICE-COLD's Public Relations Manager.
+In 2008, she and her 8th grade literacy colleague received a SIGMS Technology Innovation Honorable Mention for their 8th grade decades project.
+She presented at many Illinois Computing Educator's* ICE-COLD mini-conferences and ICE conferences.